emilhelgren/weatherman/README.md

 Return the URL of the bucket in the response ✅

 ### Step 6
+Make some good error handling for invalid requests.

+### Step 7
 Set up a CRON job on Azure that fetches data every day to basically gather historical forecast data

-### Step 7
+### Step 8
 Fetch production data somewhere as well, so I can setup some data mining on the forecasting features

 ## Useful parameters: